COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 72,057,589,742,960,640, a loss of 4,294,967,496 bytes.

-With that value of 72x10**15 stored in 8 bytes, the MGBYTES format
+So with that value of 72x10**15 stored in 8 bytes, the MGBYTES

-correctly prints 64P (the 72 becomes 64 because of the six divides
+format prints 64P (the 72 becomes 64 because of the six divides by

-by 1024 to convert bytes to 'kilo storage units'), but when stored
+1024 to convert bytes to 'kilo storage units'), but when stored in 4

 As a result, and after consultation with users via MXG-L, I have